 The Silk Trail

-From the mountains to the Mediterranean
+From the Sierras to the Sea

 “Thank you for another wonderful holiday.
 It was a fantastic week and the walks were truly spectacular”